OmegaTom/LineBalancer/README.md

 the wiki article is covering some complex mathematical theories and you might have to learn a lot more to be able to understand everything in detail. a very nice 'easy to understand' article about PID controllers you can find under http://www.inpharmix.com/jps/PID_Controller_For_Lego_Mindstorms_Robots.html

+the current implementation of the PID controller(s) include setpoint weighting, anti-windup and derivative filtering.